microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 will be emitted instead.

 Finally, in the case that `udt` is set, we may have multiple register annotations applied to the decl.
-Multiple identical register annotations are allowed in the non-udt case, but are only really practical in the udt case.
 For every register type that is used to bind the resources contained in the given UDT, we verify that the corresponding resource class flag has been set.
 These are the register types `t`, `u`, `b`, and `s`.
 If the corresponding resource class flag is not set, `warn_hlsl_UDT_missing_resource_type_member` will be emitted.
 If `c` is given, then we must check that `contains_numeric` is set, and if not, `warn_hlsl_UDT_missing_basic_type` is emitted.
 Otherwise, if any other register type is given,